Coaching rooted in justice,

 How do I know which coach training program is the right fit for me?

 We recommend doing your research on several different coach training programs before selecting one for you.
 There are many types of coach training programs out there, from short one-day training programs to fully accredited Masters programs.
-Check out our (somewhat outdated but still quite useful) webinar, Choosing Your Coaching Path, to learn about some of the considerations for choosing a training program.
+Check out our free webinar, Choosing Your Coaching Path, to learn about some of the considerations for choosing a training program.

 I’m debating between a coach training program and a Masters in Counseling.
 Advice?